alvaro-francisco-gil/text-rank/app/README.md

 - Upload text files or paste text directly
 - Extract keywords with customizable number of results
-- Simple and intuitive user interface
+- Adjust the window size parameter to control co-occurrence graph construction
+- Export co-occurrence graphs in Pajek format for visualization
-- Displays keyword scores
+- View keyword scores in a user-friendly interface

 ## Requirements